Milkdown/website/docs/playground/template.md

 ![1.00](/polar.jpeg "Hello by a polar bear")

-You're seeing this editor is called **🥞crepe**.
-Which is a editor built on top of Milkdown.
+You're seeing this editor called **🥞Crepe**, which is an editor built on top of Milkdown.

 If you want to install this editor, you can run `npm install @milkdown/crepe`.
-And then you can use it like this:
+Then you can use it like this:

 ```js
 import { Crepe } from '@milkdown/crepe';